epistemaulogies

 Then quoting William Graham Sumner to support his reading: “Liberty is a conquest.”
 And Burke: “At every step of my progress in life (for in every step was I traversed and opposed), and at every turnpike I met, I was obliged to shew my passport, and again and again to prove my sole title to the honour of being useful to my Country...
 Otherwise, no rank, no toleration even, for me.”

-Now this – this is fruitful epistemology.
-I was immediately struck, taking notes, of the foreclosure: If the battlefield/marketplace is the natural proving ground of superiority for the conservative it's a recognition of the tyranny of the victor in the construction of history – that's their epistemology.
+If the battlefield/marketplace is the natural proving ground of superiority for the conservative it's a recognition of the tyranny of the victor in the construction of history – that's their epistemology.
 That which is true wins.
 That which wins is true.
 That which is false loses and therefore ceases to exist.
 It is anti-reflection.
 (Anti-intellectual.)
-It is purposefully action wthout thought.
+It is purposefully action without thought.

 The conceit is an anti-logos.
 Rather than reflective or persuasive argument, the conservative posits a worldview and waits for it to be challenged.
 In the very fact of still being in power, he is proven correct.
 Logical, ethical, or emotional challenges are walled outside of the arena, the effect like picketing gladiatorial combat then declaring “Roma victrix.”